-The kV operating voltage should not exceed the rated maximum voltage, E, in Table 1, since this is the upper limit for operation.
+The line to line operating voltage, Vo. should not exceed the rated maximum line to line voltage, V, in Table 1, since this is the upper limit for operation.

 Rated Continuous Current

 The continuous current rating of a circuit breaker is a maximum rating.
 The circuit breaker rating should always be in excess of the utilization equipment rating to provide for short time overload capability.